 Aphrodite was married to the lame blacksmith Hephaistos, Olympian God of iron, but her heart was set on Ares, the god of war, with whom Aphrodite had a passionate but secret love affair.

-Famous Children: According to a myth, Aphrodite gave birth to Eros, the winged cupid of love and was often accompanied by him.
-Other children of Aphrodite were Himeros (desire), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (Harmony) and the Nymph Rhode.
+Famous children: According to one myth, Aphrodite gave birth to Eros, the winged Cupid of love, and was often accompanied by him.
+Other children of Aphrodite were Himeros (lust), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (harmony) and the Nymph Rhode.

-Aphrodite may have been the most attractive goddess, but according to the Iliad (the famous poem by Homer), she was a rather weak, frightful goddess.
+Aphrodite may have been the most attractive goddess, but according to the Iliad (Homer's famous poem) she was a rather weak, fearsome goddess.

 Aphrodite was usually depicted as a very attractive young woman who dressed elegantly and liked to wear jewelry.
 Her eyelashes were curved and she had a constant smile on her beautiful face.
 Aphrodite had a delicate neck and symbolized feminine beauty , .

 The symbols of Aphrodite were the girdle (with which she would compel love), the shell, and the mirror.

 It is said that the symbol of the female sex probably represents the mirror of Aphrodite, the upper half of the symbol representing the actual mirror and the lower half its handle.

 The sacred animal of Aphrodite was the dove.